openpnp/openpnp/User-Manual.md

 5. Setup feeders on the [Feeders](#feeders) tab.
 6. Run the job.

-# Job Setup

-A job consists of one or more boards and/or panels, along with locations, orientations, and other information about them.
-A job may contain any number of boards and/or panels and can include multiples of the same board and/or panel or multiple different boards and/or panels.

-Each entry in a job tells OpenPnP where to find one particular board or panel using machine coordinates.
-When you run the Job OpenPnP will process all of the placements for each board in the Job.

-Jobs are stored in files with the extension `.job.xml`.

-When setting up a job, you'll need to configure Boards, Panels (optional), Placements, Parts, Packages, and Feeders.
-These are all introduced in the sections below.

 ## Boards

 Board definitions are the "blueprints" or assembly instructions that tell OpenPnP how to assemble parts onto a PCB.
 Board definitions are stored in files with the extension `.board.xml`.
 A board definition contains a list of placements.
 Each placement tells OpenPnP which part to pick, on which side of the PCB, and at what coordinates and rotation to place the part.